Stu Marshall

 afterwards, Dungeon disbanded.
 Marshall finalised the 20 Grams line-up by mid-2006.
 The group supported Black Label Society in Sydney a short time later.
 Following this, 20 Grams reverted to the name Pain Division and a four-track EP was recorded and released late in the year.
 At the beginning of 2007, Pain Division announced a deal with Wollongong label Riot!
 A self-titled album was released in October 2007.
 Dan Quinlan joined the band on bass guitar, who toured with the band in Japan on the November tour.
 In November 2007 he released a solo album called Altered States.
-A second Paindivision album was released in 2008 with a third due to be recorded during 2010; however this band now appears to have been on extended hiatus as Marshall concentrates on Death Dealer, a power metal band featuring Ross the Boss.
+A second Paindivision album was released in 2008 with a third due to be recorded during 2010; however this band now appears to have been on extended hiatus as Marshall concentrates on Death Dealer, a USA based power metal band featuring Ross the Boss.

+Death Dealer has gone on to tour globally in Moscow, most of Europe and the USA releasing 4 albums.

 Empires of Eden

-Marshall has also formed a project album of melodic metal under the name Empires of Eden with assistance from members of Transcending Mortality and Crimsonfire, and featuring guest appearances by members of Lord, Dungeon, Vanishing Point, Cerberus and Argument Soul.
+Marshall has also formed a project album of melodic metal under the name Empires of Eden with assistance from members of Transcending Mortality and Crimsonfire, and featuring guest appearances by members of Dungeon, Vanishing Point, Cerberus and Argument Soul.
 Songs of War and Vengeance was released in Japan July 2009 through Rubicon Records.

-His latest release with Empires of Eden is entitled Reborn in fire.
+Empires of Eden Release Reborn in fire.
 Securing three separate record deals for a global release, the album was released in July 2010 to global critical acclaim.
 The album features some of the world's best known heavy metal singers, including Zak Stevens, Mike Vescera and Steve Grimmett.

 With Gun Arvidssen, he was the founder of Guitarhead.net webzine (now offline) and is a contributing writer to Guitarist Australia magazine.

 In 2011 the band signed a management deal with Rock N Growl Records.

+Since then he has released Channelling the infinite, Architect of Hope and in 2024 will release a new album through Massacre Records.